 A new and exciting chapter has begun for the iconic Macadamia Castle located in the Byron Bay Hinterland, with the recent purchase by not-for-profit owned organisation Wildlife Recovery Australia (WRA).
-WRA is a joint venture between Odonata Foundation and Byron Bay Wildlife Hospital.
+WRA is a joint venture between Byron Bay Wildlife Sanctuary and Byron Bay Wildlife Hospital.

 WRA has been working for some months on the smooth transition from the locally known and loved Macadamia Castle to The Byron Bay Wildlife Sanctuary.

-With the new leadership empowering and enabling all Australians to save wildlife, every dollar spent at the Sanctuary is reinvested in the conservation, rehabilitation, and future of Australian Wildlife through our not-for-profit shareholders Odonata Foundation and Byron Bay Wildlife Hospital.
+With the new leadership empowering and enabling all Australians to save wildlife, every dollar spent at the Sanctuary is reinvested in the conservation, rehabilitation, and future of Australian Wildlife through our not-for-profit shareholders the Byron Bay Wildlife Hospital.

-General Manager Stella Ayoub says the developments planned are significant, taking place over the next 12 to 24 months.
+General Manager Amanda Gorvin says the developments planned are significant, taking place over the next 12 to 24 months.
 They include structural and aesthetic upgrades, as well as habitat advancements for resident wildlife.

-During this time, the Byron Bay Wildlife Sanctuary will remain open in its current form as an interactive wildlife park, café, gift shop experience, partnering with iconic brands such as Australian Geographic, with a focus on educational, locally produced, ethically sourced and sustainable offerings.
+During this time, the Byron Bay Wildlife Sanctuary will remain open in its current form as an interactive wildlife park, café, gift shop experience, partnering with iconic brands with a focus on educational, locally produced, ethically sourced and sustainable offerings.

-“As one of the longest running native wildlife park in Northern NSW, the Byron Bay Wildlife Sanctuary will continue to offer interactive, educational and entertaining experiences for individuals, families and groups from the local community as well as domestic and international visitors, “said Ms Ayoub.
+“As one of the longest-running native wildlife parks in Northern NSW, the Byron Bay Wildlife Sanctuary will continue to offer interactive, educational and entertaining experiences for individuals, families and groups from the local community as well as domestic and international visitors, “said Ms Gorvin.

 The Sanctuary will tailor experiences for all community groups and visitors, including new programs, updated offerings throughout the café and retail areas, exciting new party inclusions, corporate facilities, NDIS programs and a new menu.